Entertainment

 Share

 Tyla’s position reflects a broader discussion within the African music industry about the representation of different genres and the need for greater acknowledgment of Africa’s rich musical landscape.
-As African artists to gain global recognition, the conversation about how to categorize and appreciate the continent’s diverse musical offerings an important topic
+As African artists continue to gain global recognition, the conversation about how to categorize and appreciate the continent’s diverse musical offerings remains an important topic

 Share